Faisal Malik

 Faisal Malik (born 18 February 1980) is an Indian actor, best known for his role of Prahladcha (or chacha) "Prahlad" Pandey in Amazon Prime Video's Panchayat, Fraud Saiyaan, Black Widows and Anurag Kashyap's Gangs of Wasseypur Part 2.
 Ariyippu directed by Mahesh Narayanan was his Malayalam debut.

 Early life

-Faisal Malik hails from Prayagraj and left the city to become an actor in Bollywood.
+Faisal Malik hails from Allahabad and left the city to become an actor in Bollywood.
 He has worked as an assistant director, promo producer, reality show producer, and line producer.

 Career

 While Malik had a brief stint acting in the 2012 film Gangs of Wasseypur, he gained fame after his role as Prahlad in the web-series Panchayat.

 He has co-produced web-series such as ‘Smoke’, ‘Revolver Rani’ and ‘Main aur Charles’.